-- 1. The prioritised sub-catchments and the date each sub-catchment was prioritised - 2.
+- 1. The prioritised sub-catchments (or smaller geographic areas) and the date each sub-catchment (or smaller geographic areas) was prioritised - 2.
 The sub-catchments that have yet to be prioritised - 3.
-The sub-catchments that have achieved the containment standard - 4.
-Investment to date and forecasted investment in each sub-catchment - 5.
+The sub-catchments or smaller geographic areas that have achieved the containment standard - 4.
+Investment to date and forecasted investment in each sub-catchment or smaller geographic areas. - 5.
 Community engagement activities and education programmes